-- Key Informant Interviews (KII) - Focus Group Discussions (FGD) with key infrastructure resilience stakeholders - Surveys with key infrastructure resilience stakeholders to validate and elaborate desktop research - Site assessments to aid baseline assessment of resilience of existing infrastructure - At least one city level workshop per city to engage with relevant stakeholders.
-The workshop to be organized in consultation with CDRI.
+- Key Informant Interviews (KII) - Focus Group Discussions (FGD) with key infrastructure resilience stakeholders - Surveys with key infrastructure resilience stakeholders to validate and elaborate desktop research - Site assessments to aid baseline assessment of resilience of existing infrastructure

-There will need to be strong engagement with a wide range of the city's infrastructure resilience stakeholders and identification of the most appropriate persons to interview, with a consistent approach to engagement and a consistent seniority and role/type of respondent across stakeholders.
+There will need to be strong engagement with a wide range of the Cuttack and Odisha's infrastructure resilience stakeholders and identification of the most appropriate persons to interview, with a consistent approach to engagement and a consistent seniority and role/type of respondent across stakeholders.
 It will be necessary to speak to a range of experts including resilience officers, service providers (electricity, WASH), investors (government / private), resilience professionals, engineers etc. Site assessments shall be targeted on the basis of the findings from other activities of this phase of work and their location, scope and contribution to the study should be agreed in conjunction with CDRI and key project stakeholders.

-The agency will be responsible for all organization, facilitation, and collection activities and will need to identify appropriate forums and methods for the consultation process including virtual consultations, inperson consultations and field visits.
-Interviews will be supported by robust qualitative and quantitative data collection practices to be proposed by the agency.
+The Agency will be responsible for all organisation, facilitation, and collection activities and will need to identify appropriate forums and methods for the consultation process including virtual consultations, inperson consultations and field visits.
+Interviews will be supported by robust qualitative and quantitative data collection practices to be proposed by the Agency.

 It is expected that interviews and focus group discussions will happen in-person.
-A team of Agencies (including senior personnel) are expected to conduct field-visits to all the cities.
-The expected time for such field visits is shared in the table below:
+A team of Agencies (including senior personnel) are expected to conduct field-visits to the city spanning a minimum of 5 days.